 It doesn’t get much better than a week at summer camp or a backpacking trek.
 It’s easy to get caught up in the fun on a hot summer day and not pay attention to how the heat is affecting your body—but ignoring the heat can lead to illness and death.
 This can be avoided by acclimatization, planning, resting, keeping an eye on each other, and drinking plenty of water.
 Review these lessons learned to help properly prepare for a summer of fun.

 Incident Review #1

-On July 27, 2005, thousands of Scouts and Scouters hiked from their campsites to the National Scout Jamboree Arena Show at Fort A.P.
+On July 27, 2005, thousands of Scouts and Scouters hiked from their campsites to the National Jamboree Arena Show at Fort A.P.
 Hill, Virginia.
 Due to delays, high heat, humidity, and an inadequate supply of water, more than 300 attendees succumbed to a variety of heat-related illnesses.
 Some required hospitalization.
-The incident was so chaotic that the local emergency medical service declared it a “mass casualty event.”
+The incident was so chaotic the local emergency medical service declared it a “mass casualty event.”
 All participants recovered, but the reputations of the BSA and the jamboree were tarnished.